Clayton-Brandt/SketchyTriviaProject/README.md

 # SketchyTriviaProject
-Welcome to the best trivia game in the world!
-Instead of slaving away at my computer, I used uberspot's wonderful questions.
-Saved a bunch of time. https://github.com/uberspot/OpenTriviaQA
+If you want to look at all the wonderful code you're in the right place.
+If you want to run the game as a standalone exe then download the latest release on the right.